12 Sneaky Ways To Cheat At Slots

-Slot machines are some of the most lucrative games on the casino floor for both the players, the house and cheaters.
-Even though they’re electronic, slots easily attract as many cheaters as roulette cheats and other classic table games.
+Slot machines are some of the most lucrative games on the casino floor for both the players and the house – and cheaters.

-Let’s check out some of the naughty tricks used by those cheeky scum bags to beat the house.
-We don’t recommend ever trying them yourself, but this is how to manipulate a slot machine:
+Let’s check out some of the naughty tricks used by slots cheaters over the years.
+We don’t recommend ever trying them yourself, though!

 Gambling authorities are there to ensure that the gaming industry is operating correctly and fairly.

 Engineers design gaming machines so that they can be monitored and audited whilst also delivering quality gameplay.
 But what happens when an engineer decides to rig the codes for their own advantage?

-The infamous slots cheat Ronald Dale Harris is what happens.
-The Nevada Gaming Commission engineer did exactly that – he sure knew how to manipulate a slot machine!
+The infamous slots cheat Ronald Dale Harris – aka an engineer from The Nevada Gaming Commission – did exactly that.
+He sure knew how to manipulate a slot machine!

 For years, he cheated machines by knowing the source codes.
 It wasn’t until his partner had a big win in the casino – $100,000 on a keno game in 1995 – that the scam was discovered.

 As technology advanced, slot machines began to use a light sensor to register payment.
 In a large number of machines, the optic sensor worked separately from the physical comparator.

 Basically, that meant that if a shaved coin was sent down at the same time as an object that matched the shape and size of the required stake coin, the shaved coin would be returned whilst the other object would land in the machine and start play.

 3. Fake Coins